FlowFuse/flowfuse/docs/cloud/introduction.md

 If you are using a different Identity Provider, please still get in touch, and we can evaluate what will be required to enable it.

+## Custom Hostnames

+FlowFuse Cloud can support custom hostnames for instances.

+This feature allows a Team Admin to set an additional hostname for an instance.
+This hostname must be on a domain the Team Admin controls and can set up a DNS CNAME entry to point to the correct loadbalancer.
+TODO add IP address when production updated.

 ## Removing your account

 Before you can delete your account, teams you own must either be deleted or have at least 1 other owner.